iluwatar/java-design-patterns/README.md

 * When we want some objects to perform a common action and don't want to define this action as a method in every class.

 ## <a name="null-object">Null Object</a> [&#8593;](#list-of-design-patterns)
-**Intent:** Null Object is used instead of null values to simplify algorithm and avoid explicit null checking.
+**Intent:** In most object-oriented languages, such as Java or C#, references may be null.
+These references need to be checked to ensure they are not null before invoking any methods, because methods typically cannot be invoked on null references.
+Instead of using a null reference to convey absence of an object (for instance, a non-existent customer), one uses an object which implements the expected interface, but whose method body is empty.
+The advantage of this approach over a working default implementation is that a Null Object is very predictable and has no side effects: it does nothing.

 ![alt text](https://github.com/iluwatar/java-design-patterns/blob/master/null-object/etc/test.png "Null Object")

 **Applicability:** Use the Null Object pattern when
-* You want to avoid explicit null checks and keep algorithm elegant and easy to read.
+* You want to avoid explicit null checks and keep the algorithm elegant and easy to read.

 # Frequently asked questions